bu-ist/bu-learning-blocks/data-structure.md

     "answers": [
       {
         "answer": "True",
-        "feedback": "Wow, you are like a doctor or a rocket scientist!", "correct": true
+        "correct": true
       },
       {
         "answer": "False",
-        "feedback": "Are you a kindergarden dropout?",
         "correct": false
       }
-    ]
+    ],
+    "feedback": {
+      "correct": "Wow, you are like a doctor or a rocket scientist!", "incorrect": "Are you a kindergarden dropout?"
+    }
   }
 }
 ```